Nadine Hwang: Early life

-Emancipation
+Early life

-After the collapse of Manchu rule in 1911 and the establishment of the Republic, which had been proclaimed on January 1, 1912, Hwang's father was transferred to Beijing in 1913 to the European Affairs Department of the Ministry of Foreign Affairs.
-The family moved to China, where they moved among the political, intellectual and social elite.
+After the collapse of Manchu rule and the establishment of the Republic of China, Hwang's father was transferred to Beijing in 1913 to the European Affairs Department of the Ministry of Foreign Affairs.
 Nadine Hwang continued her education in an international school run by French nuns.
 She then studied law at the American Hamilton College via distance learning.

-As a young girl from a family of high social status, Hwang had the privilege of meeting personalities of her time such as Mao Zedong, Lin Yutang, and Hu Shi, who were invited to the family home as guests.
+As a young girl, due to her family's high social status, Hwang met several well-known figures of her time such as Mao Zedong, Lin Yutang, and Hu Shih, who were invited to the family's home as guests.

-Even as a girl, Nadine Hwang tried to escape the bonds of convention and gender roles.
-She learned to drive a car and fly small planes at a very early age.
-"Everything fascinates me about these Western mechanics," she confided to an Excelsior journalist in 1928.
-"I would love to sit on a locomotive and drive a train at full steam".
-She liked to wear men's clothes, whether for sports or for a party, where, for example, she would appear in traditional Aragonese costume to dance the Aragonese Jota with a female rider.
-Japanese-American artist and designer Isamu Noguchi recalled meeting a "beautiful lieutenant in the army of the young Marshal Chang Hsueh-Liang" in 1930.
-He described her as "piratical."
-She learned sports such as polo, cricket, and riding.
-Unthinkable to the average Chinese women of her time.
-Not long ago, Chinese women had been freed from the thousand-year-old tradition of foot binding.
+Even as a child, Nadine Hwang tried to escape the bounds of convention and gender roles.
+She learned to drive a car and fly small planes at an early age.
+She liked to wear men's clothes, whether for sports or for a party, where, for example, she would appear in traditional Aragonese costume to dance the Aragonese jota with a female rider.
+Japanese-American artist Isamu Noguchi recalled meeting her in 1930. describing her as "piratical."
+She learned sports such as polo, cricket, and equestrianism, unusual for Chinese women of her time.